ashtontheanalyst/python-finance-app/README.md

 python3 app.py
 ```
 - See it here: [WEBSITE](http://127.0.0.1:5000)

-## Running App on PythonAnywhere:
-- First: Make sure all local code is pushed to the github repo
-- Login to PythonAnywhere with professional email
-- Open a bash terminal and pull down the most recent code

 ## Virtual Environment (myenv)
 NOTE: This is all done within VS Code, in the ./code/website folder.